Nedelis/sl3aio/docs/source/examples/general/accessing_the_table.rst

         table.stop_executor()

 ..
 Tip::
-    Instead of manually starting and stopping the table'sexecutor, you can wrap the table in an ``EasyTable`` class that automatically manages the executor when performing common operations.
+    Instead of manually starting and stopping the table'sexecutor, you can wrap the table in an :py:class:`.EasyTable` class that automatically manages the executor when performing common operations.

     .. code-block:: python